NHSDigital/patient-switching-adaptors-mapping-documentation/organizations/README.md

 1. A String is added to the line array for each streetAddressLine element.
 The first occurrence of `addr` is mapped, additional occurrences are ignored.
 2. The first occurrence of `telecom` is mapped, additional occurrences are ignored.
-3. Multiple practitioners could represent the same organisation.
-Therefore, the adaptor maps the first instance of a represented organisation, determined by ODS code, to an `Organization` and links the relevant [Practitioners](../practioners/README.md) via `PractionerRole` resources.
+3. Multiple practitioners could represent the same organization.
+Therefore, the adaptor maps the first instance of a represented organization, determined by ODS code, to an `Organization` and links the relevant [Practitioners](../practioners/README.md) via `PractionerRole` resources.
 The `id` is appended with `"-ORG"` as the [Practitioner](../practioners/README.md) mapping also uses the value mapped from `Agent / id [@root]`.

 ### Unmapped fields

-The following Organisation fields are not currently populated by the adaptor:
+The following Organization fields are not currently populated by the adaptor:

 - implicitRules
 - language